Dare to Discover, Dare to Explore, Dare to be Uncharted!

 The California Anime Foundation (CAF)

-LAcon V has received generous support from the California Anime Foundation throughout its bid process.
+LAcon V also received generous support from the California Anime Foundation throughout its bid process.
 The California Animé Foundation is a 501(c)(3) non-profit organization dedicated to creating awareness of, and appreciation for, anime, manga, Japanese history and culture, and related art-forms primarily through the presentation of conventions and events that celebrate these works and provides a common forum for creators, fans, and others to interact.

 The California Anime Foundation is the parent organization of Anime Los Angeles, an annual four-day anime convention held during January at the Long Beach Convention and Entertainment Center in Long Beach, California.